This award is closed

 - Applicant letter stating career goals and plans for achieving these goals., including a lay statement of 2-3 sentences describing the relevance of the proposed research.

 - Chairman letter (no more than two pages) acknowledging the applicant’s project and grant proposal, endorsing the applicant’s research, and confirming the institution’s commitment to provide time and support to the applicant.
-Note: A Chair may endorse only ONE Jones Foundation Investigative Scientist Award application per year.

 - ASRM Confirmation email